DnD 5e - Wizard Subclass Breakdown

 - : This is a great way to pad your d6 hit points, but it will eat through your spell slots very quickly.
 Consider Absorb Elements and Shield as your go-to options for mitigating damage, but if Shield won't negate an attack you might use this instead if you expect the damage to be more than you're willing to take.

-- : A bit late to the game, but by now you should easily have 20 Intelligence, so 5 bonus damage per melee weapon attack is pretty nice.
+- : A bit late to the game, but by now you should easily have 20 Intelligence, so 5 bonus damage per melee weapon attack (yes, only melee) is pretty nice.
 Since Extra Attack can get you two attacks without giving up the benefits of a cantrip like Booming Blade, this can be a noteworthy boost to your damage output on turns where you're not throwing around leveled spells.
 Combine this with Tenser's Transformation, and a mundane rapier could deal 1d8+10+2d12 damage per attack, which is pretty great.
+But, while the damage bonus is nice, at this level a +5 damage bonus on your weapon attacks is frequently less impactful than upcastinf Fireball, which any wizard can do.

 Chronal Shift and Convergent Future feel very similar in function to the School of Divination's Portent feature, and if you want that feature but don't share my love for divination spells, Chronurgy Magic is a great option.